thegridprotocol/spec-core/concepts.md

 Identifiers will be split into two categories:

-- `ID`: Opaque low-level Identifier used by implementations to uniquely identify and route data.
+- `ID`: Opaque low-level Identifier used by implementations to uniquely identify and optionally route data.
-- `Address`: High-level Identifier to be created and used by users.
+- `Alias`: High-level Identifier to be created and used by users.

 ### IDs

 An `ID` is defined as a compound string made of a single character in first position, called `sigil` followed by a globally unique network identifier.
+The generation algorithms are specific to each `ID` type.

-An `ID` **MUST** be treated as an opaque, case-sensitive string and used as-is.
+An `ID` **MUST** be treated as an opaque, case-sensitive string and used as-is unless a specific mechanism requires it to be interpreted.
+An `ID` is considered NOT human/users friendly and not to be used by them.
+They are to be used directly by software.
+Implementations of the protocol **SHOULD NOT** promote their usage by users outside of issue reporting, troubleshooting or advanced operations.

-> **Open Question**: *Opaque* is not defined in a technical manner, and may be unclear and/or missleading.
+> **Open Question**: *Opaque* is not defined in a technical manner, and may be unclear and/or misleading.
 > **Is there a better word that states that implementations must not try to make sense of it, unless specifically stated in this doc?**

 > **Rationale**: an `ID` is a low-level identifier and is therefore not meant to be used by humans/users directly.
-Given the privacy goal of the protocol, it is also important to split the concepts of `ID` not inherently tied to an identifiable information and `Address` which is specifically created by a user/system so an entity can specifically be identified.
+Given the privacy goal of the protocol, it is also important to split the concepts of `ID` not inherently tied to an identifiable information and `alias` which is specifically created by a user/system so an entity can specifically be identified.
 >
-> Making an `ID` opaque and case-sensitive allows for them to be treated as bytes without putting any kind of restriction for the future, while their companion Identifier, `Addresses` deal with user-specific needs.
+> Making an `ID` opaque and case-sensitive allows for them to be treated as bytes without putting any kind of restriction for the future, while their companion Identifier, `aliases` deal with user-specific needs.

 Except for the `sigil` defining the ID type, characters **MUST** be from the [Base64](https://tools.ietf.org/html/rfc4648) encoding without padding and use the [URL-safe variant](https://tools.ietf.org/html/rfc4648#section-5).